Charles Dodge (composer): Education and teaching career

-Dodge received his undergraduate education (BA) at the University of Iowa in 1964, where he studied composition with Richard Hervig; he earned his MA (1966) and doctorate (DMA) (1970) at Columbia University where he studied with Jack Beeson, Chou Wen-chung, Otto Luening, and Vladimir Ussachevsky.
-He also studied computer music with Godfrey Winham at Princeton University in 1969-70.
-While at Columbia, Dodge was very active at the Columbia-Princeton Electronic Music Center.
-Dodge was one of the leading innovators in the emerging field of computer music composition (as opposed to analog electronic composition, the norm in the field through the 1970s).
+Dodge earned a Bachelor of Arts from the University of Iowa in 1964, studying composition with Richard Hervig.
+He studied with Jack Beeson, Chou Wen-chung, Otto Luening, and Vladimir Ussachevsky during a Master of Arts (1966) and Doctor of Arts (1970) from Columbia University.
+There he was active in the Columbia-Princeton Electronic Music Center.
+At Princeton University (1969–1970), he studied computer music with Godfrey Winham.

-From 1970 to 1977 he taught at Columbia and subsequently founded the Brooklyn College Center for Computer Music (BC-CCM) (1977) at Brooklyn College of the City University of New York where he was Professor of Music.
-He also taught at the City University Graduate Center.
-During Dodge’s years as Professor of Composition and Director of the BC-CCM, Dodge not only had the BC-CCM designated as an official Center within Brooklyn College in 1978 but more importantly brought it to a world-class standing in the field of computer music.
+Dodge became a leading innovator in computer music composition, as distinct from the analog electronic composition norm through the 1970s.
+He taught at Columbia (1970–1977), then founded the Brooklyn College Center for Computer Music in 1977 at Brooklyn College (City University of New York), serving as Professor of Music.
+He was also Professor of Composition at the CUNY Graduate Center.
+As BC-CCM Director, he secured its designation as an official Brooklyn College Center in 1978 and elevated it to world-class status in computer music.